 - 1. Student's first and last name

 - 2. Teacher's name

 - 3. Your relationship to the child

 - 4. Reason for absence or tardy

-- 5. When your child returns to school, please send a written excuse.
+When your child returns to school, please send a written excuse.
 If your child is marked absent and you have not contacted us by telephone, the office will contact you for verification and the reason for the absence.
 Excused absences are defined by the California Department of Education as student illness, bereavement of an immediate family member, or a student's medical appointment.
 Any other reason for your Explorer's absence is recorded as an unexcused absence.

-Tardies
+Tardies:

 Explorers are required to be in a class by the start time.
 Those who arrive after the start time must report to the office for an admit slip.
-If the tardiness is due to an appointment, a note from the doctor's office is required.
-Please take this seriously and organize your mornings so that your child is on time every day.
-(This applies to when we are in Levels 2-5 in our school plan.)
+If the tardiness is due to an appointment, a note from the doctor's office is requested.
+Please make every effort to organize your mornings so that your child is on time every day.

-Early Dismissal
+Early Dismissal:

-If your child must leave school early because of a health appointment, please notify the classroom teacher in advance, and upon picking up, please sign your child out in the office.
+If your child must leave school early because of a health appointment, please notify the classroom teacher(s) in advance, and upon picking up, please sign your child out in the office.
 Please try to schedule appointments during non-school hours whenever possible.
 A student cannot be called to the office prior to the parent/guardian's arrival in the office.
-(This applies to when we are in Levels 2-5 in our school plan.)

-Independent Study
+Independent Study:

 If your child will be out of school for three or more consecutive days, Independent Study (IS) contracts may be available so that the Explorer is still able to get credit for attendance.
 Please contact the office for more information.
+Completed Independent Study packet must be received at least five school days prior to student absence.
+Independent Study will not be offered during the last month of the school term.